Our most recent MPC-Buoy project has started in Littlefield, with the aim of reducing toxic algae in Texas and improving water quality.

 HABs – a growing concern

 Houston and Littlefield are not the only cities affected by the HABs.
+And toxic algae don’t only appear in Texas.

 Back in 2019, toxic blue-green algae was reported in Austin, claiming the lives of at least five dogs that came into contact with the green waters.
 Since then, it has been a problem in lakes and creeks around the region.
 In September 2021, the Centers for Disease and Control (CDC) warned about the health risks on humans.
 Environmental organizations in Texas have started to push authorities to control the reduction of water pollution in the state.
 Ilan Levin, director of the Environmental Integrity Project, stated that, “Over the years, Texas has given a green light to a huge amount of contamination of our waterways by allowing developers and other polluters to short-cut the legally required permit review process that is meant to safeguard our rivers and streams.”